-The markets took a brief respite from all the gains as the S&P 500 was down for the first time since October 2016.
+The markets took a brief respite from all the gains.
+The S&P 500 was down for the first time since October 2016.
+What a market downturn!

-It looks like people are still trying to digest the failed(and possibly soon resurrected) healthcare bill and what it means for potential tax reform down the line.
+It looks like people are still trying to digest the failed(and possibly soon resurrected) healthcare bill.
+The other question is what it means for potential tax reform down the line.
 Syria added another complication to the risk profile this month leading to a small haircut in US stock values.

-I’m actually quite surprised that the market reaction was so muted which leads me to believe that there’s still momentum in the market that wants it to keep going up.
+I’m actually quite surprised that the market reaction was so muted.
+That leads me to believe that there’s still momentum in the market that wants it to keep going up.
 The fact that the US 10yr is still only at 2.38%(that’s well up from October but still lean) means that the stock market still seems like the smartest place to keep your money.

-Q1 2017 earnings calls are almost here and we’ll start seeing those results within the next couple of weeks.
+Q1 2017 earnings calls are almost here.
+We’ll start seeing those results within the next couple of weeks.

-The current estimated growth rate for Q1 is 8.9% and that would be great to see as it would be a return to consistent growth in a market that has been anemic for many years.
-That number however is down from a 12.5% growth estimate for Q1 as of December 2016 and shows that the outlook has gotten slightly less rosy in the last few months.
+The current estimated growth rate for Q1 is 8.9%.
+That would be great to see as it would be a return to consistent growth in a market that has been anemic for many years.
+That number however is down from a 12.5% growth estimate for Q1 as of December 2016.
+Apparently, the outlook has gotten slightly less rosy in the last few months.

-I think it’ll be an interesting batch of results and I’m eager to see where the companies guide for FY 2017 and going into 2018 as the growth projections are pretty optimistic right now as they usually are this time of year.
+I think it’ll be an interesting batch of results and I’m eager to see where the companies guide for FY 2017 and going into 2018.
+Growth projections are pretty optimistic right now as they usually are this time of year.
 If we see another flat year like we have the past few years then the market might have to take a small pause until growth returns which won’t be great for short-term results.

-I do have some cash on the side so I’m always on the look out for some values and could potentially pick something up if the market over-reacts to some short term misses.
+I do have some cash on the side so I’m always on the look out for some values.
+I could potentially pick something up if the market over-reacts to some short term misses.

-I’ve always got money flowing into the market with regular monthly contributions so any short term drops for the overall market don’t worry me and actually benefit those with a long time frame as I can buy in at lower prices which bodes well for long-term returns.
+I’ve always got money flowing into the market with regular monthly contributions so any short term drops for the overall market don’t worry me.
+They actually benefit those with a long time frame as I can buy in at lower prices which bodes well for long-term returns.

 With all that said, let’s take a look at how my portfolio did this month.
 As a reminder, I was just a few thousand dollars shy of 400k last month so let’s see if I was able to cross that threshold this month.